MarkPearlCoZa/Blog_General/_posts/2016-05-01-React-Notes.md

 One way control flow.

-In reazct controls flows from higher level components down to child components, forcing changes to happen reactively.
+In react controls flows from higher level components down to child components, forcing changes to happen reactively.
 This keeps apps modular and fast.

 ## Remember ##